WVTL

-WVTL (1570 kHz) is a commercial AM radio station broadcasting a classic country radio format to the Mohawk Valley in the U.S. state of New York.
+WVTL (1570 AM) is a commercial radio station broadcasting a classic country radio format to the Mohawk Valley in the U.S. state of New York.
 It is licensed to Amsterdam, New York, and is owned by Roser Communications Network, Inc. WVTL's radio studios and offices are in Florida, New York.

 By day, WVTL is powered at 1,000 watts, non-directional.
-But 1570 AM is a Canadian clear channel frequency.
-So at night, to reduce interference, WVTL cuts its power to 204 watts.
+As 1570 AM is a Mexican clear channel frequency, WVTL cuts its power to 204 watts at night to reduce interference.
 Programming is also heard on 250 watt FM translator 104.7 W284BZ.